Svetlana Kuznetsova: Coaches

 Kuznetsova received training at the Sanchez-Casal Academy in Barcelona, Spain from the age of 14 and was coached under direction of club president Emilio Sánchez and Sergio Casal.
 Her major coaching relationship was with Stefan Ortega who was a regular guest in her player's box and helped advance her game.

 After a series of poor finals' results Kuznetsova ended her relationship with the Sanchez-Casal academy in 2009 and moved to Moscow on the advice of Roger Federer to start training with experienced Russian coach Olga Morozova.
 They ended their relationship after the BNP Paribas Open in March 2009, after which Kuznetsova was without a coach.
 As of May 2009 her coach was former Russian tennis player and Fed Cup coach Larisa Neiland.
 She was coached for a short period by Loïc Courteau after trying unsuccessfully to convince Mauresmo to coach her.
 Her next coach was for a short time the former Spanish tennis player Carlos Cuadrado, until he was replaced with her former coach Neiland.
 After the loss in the Italian Open, Kuznetsova has switched to Morozova, then to Amos Mansdorf and finally in May 2012 to Argentine Hernán Gumy, former coach of Marat Safin.
 She said in an interview, that she likes working with him and understands with him well.
 With his help she won three matches in straight sets at the 2012 French Open, including claiming the scalp of then-world No. 3 Agnieszka Radwańska.

 After a poor late 2012 season, Kuznetsova has switched between Gumy and Carlos Martínez; sometimes both serve as coaches.
-She is currently coached by Javier Piles.
+She was also coached by Javier Piles.